Understanding (Research) Data Storage in the UiL OTS Labs

 You can store your data either on the network, or locally and temporarily on a lab computer.

 If you are running an experiment, you should always copy your experiment folder to the local temporary storage of the lab computer you are running the experiment from.
 The best place to put an experiment is in Experiments on your desktop.
-Also see this how-to for the complete guide on how to run your experiments correctly.
+Also see this how-to for the complete guide on how to run your experiments properly.

 If you want to store data you’ve already collected, you should always put it in one of the network drives: